Nyot-Nyot/backend-studio/docs/email-export.md

 -   Demo/testing: set `VITE_EMAILJS_DEMO=true` to simulate sends locally without configuring EmailJS (safe for development).

 -   For attachments: EmailJS client attachment support is unreliable.
 Backend helper approach is used: selected files are bundled into a ZIP, uploaded to a temporary server (`/upload-temp`), and a short-lived download link is included in the email body.
+For quick public sharing during development we support uploading to 0x0.st — enable by setting `EMAIL_HELPER_UPLOAD_TO_0X0=true` in `.env` (this uploads files to 0x0.st and returns a public URL).

 > Note: Public keys are exposed to clients.
 For production, prefer a server-side relay to keep secrets private.